Notice of Rule Developments (begin rulemaking)

 Description

-The St. Johns River Water Management District will consider publication of the Notice of Proposed Rule and approval of the related Recovery Strategy during the regularly scheduled Governing Board Meeting on April 13, 2021.
-Click on this link to view the agenda.
+The St. Johns River Water Management District plans to consider publication of the Notices of Proposed Rule during the regularly scheduled Governing Board Meeting on February 14, 2023.